WinVector/pyvtreat/README.md

 pip install vtreat
 ```

+Some notes on controlling `vtreat` cross-validation can be found [here](https://github.com/WinVector/pyvtreat/blob/master/Examples/CustomizedCrossPlan/CustomizedCrossPlan.md).

 ## Note on data types.

-`.fit_transform()` expects the first argument to be a `pandas.DataFrame` with trivial row-indexing, (i.e. `.reset_index(inplace=True, drop=True)`) and the second to be a vector-like object with a `len()` equal to the number of rows of the first argument.
+`.fit_transform()` expects the first argument to be a `pandas.DataFrame` with trivial row-indexing and scalar column names, (i.e. `.reset_index(inplace=True, drop=True)`) and the second to be a vector-like object with a `len()` equal to the number of rows of the first argument.
 We are working on supporting column types other than string and numeric at this time.